wsadza/metal/README.md

 ### Configuration - Pipewire
 <sup>[(Back to top)](#table-of-contents)</sup>

 PipeWire is a project that aims to greatly improve handling of audio and video under Linux.
-For more information, visit [pipewire](https://gitlab.freedesktop.org/pipewire/pipewire).

 <details>
   <summary>Environment Variables Overview: 📍</summary>